Masseter Botox

-The masseter muscle is located on either side of the jaw and is the primary muscle involved in chewing, clenching, and grinding.
-When overused, it can lead to pain at the temporomandibular joint (TMJ).
-Masseter hypertrophy can also cause facial asymmetry and the appearance of a wider, square-shaped jaw.
+The masseter muscle is located on either side of the jaw and is the primary muscle involved in mastication, clenching, and grinding.
+When overused, it can cause pain at the temporomandibular joint (TMJ).
+Masseter hypertrophy can also cause facial asymmetry and a wider, square-shaped jaw.
 Fortunately, patients with TMJ pain or masseter hypertrophy can opt for non-invasive Botox injections to relieve tension, create a slimmer face, and correct facial anatomy.
-Botox is one of the most popular non-invasive cosmetic treatments globally due to its ability to consistently produce phenomenal results in a quick treatment session with no downtime.
+Botox is one of the most popular non-invasive cosmetic treatments globally, known for consistently producing phenomenal results in a quick session with no downtime.
 Dr. Michele Green was among the first dermatologists in New York City to incorporate Botox injections into her patients’ customized treatment plans and has been described as providing the “best Botox in New York.”

-Botox, AKA botulinum toxin, is a neuromodulator that essentially ‘freezes’ targeted facial.
-Botox works by blocking nerve signals that control movement in the muscles.
-Injecting precise amounts of Botox into the masseter muscle allows it to relax.
-Patients will immediately notice relief from jaw tension.
-Over time, the muscle will weaken and shrink, leading to reduced facial pain, enhanced facial contour, and a slimmer appearance.
+Botox, also known as botulinum toxin, is a neuromodulator that ‘freezes’ targeted facial muscles.
+It works by blocking nerve signals that control muscle movement.
+Injecting precise amounts of Botox into the masseter muscle relaxes it.
+Patients immediately notice relief from jaw tension.
+Over time, the muscle weakens and shrinks, reducing facial pain, enhancing facial contour, and creating a slimmer appearance.
 Masseter Botox is quick, painless, and requires no downtime, making it an excellent treatment option for relieving TMJ pain, slimming the face, and contouring the jawline.
-If you are concerned about the appearance of enlarged masseter muscles or experiencing TMJ pain, masseter Botox injections with Dr. Green may be the ideal solution for you.
+If you are concerned about the appearance of enlarged masseter muscles or experiencing TMJ pain, masseter Botox injections with Dr. Green may be the ideal solution.

 What is Masseter Botox?

-It is a medical aesthetic procedure that involves injecting Botox into the jaw muscles to create a facial slimming effect and address symptoms of teeth grinding, clenching, and TMJ.
-Botox cosmetic is a popular injectable neurotoxin used to reduce or prevent the appearance of dynamic fine lines and wrinkles.
-When injected into the masseter muscle, Botox helps to relax and shrink the muscle, alleviating tension and resulting in a slimmer appearance.
-The effects of masseter Botox typically last for three to four months before requiring another treatment.
+Masseter Botox is a medical aesthetic procedure that involves the injection of botulinum toxin into the jaw muscles to create a facial slimming effect and address symptoms of teeth grinding, clenching, and TMJ.
+Botox is a popular injectable neurotoxin used to reduce or prevent the appearance of dynamic fine lines and wrinkles.
+When injected into the masseter muscle, Botox helps relax and shrink the muscle, alleviating tension and giving the face a slimmer appearance—the effects of masseter Botox typically last three to four months before another treatment is needed.
 Patients often participate in regular treatment sessions to maintain and enhance their results.
-Masseter Botox is a common procedure performed at Dr. Green’s private NYC dermatology office, known for its ability to achieve beautiful, natural facial rejuvenation without adverse side effects or downtime.
+Masseter Botox is a common procedure performed at Dr. Green’s private NYC dermatology office, known for achieving beautiful, natural facial rejuvenation without adverse side effects or downtime.
 Treating the masseter muscles is considered an off-label use of Botox, and an experienced, board-certified dermatologist, such as Dr. Michele Green in NYC, should always administer masseter Botox injections.

 Female before and after, Botox in Masseter area